-Choose menu "Wireless→Wireless Statistics", you can see the MAC Address, Current Status, Received Packets and Sent Packets for each connected wireless station.
+Choose menu "Wireless → Wireless Statistics", you can see the MAC Address, Current Status, Received Packets, Sent Packets and Configure for each connected wireless station.

-Figure 4-30 The Router attached wireless stations
+Figure 4-28 The Router attached wireless stations

-- > MAC Address The connected wireless station's MAC address - Current Status The connected wireless station's running status, one of STA-AUTH / STA-ASSOC / STA-JOINED / WPA / WPA-PSK / WPA2 / WPA2-PSK / AP-UP / AP-DOWN / Disconnected - Received Packets Packets received by the station - Sent Packets Packets sent by the station
+- > MAC Address The connected wireless station's MAC address - Current Status The connected wireless station's running status, one of STA-AUTH / STA-ASSOC / STA-JOINED / WPA-Enterprise / WPA-Personal / WPA2-Enterprise / WPA2-Personal / AP-UP / AP-DOWN / Disconnected - > Received Packets Packets received by the station - > Sent Packets Packets sent by the station - > Configure The button is used for loading the item to the Wireless MAC Filtering list. - Deny if the Wireless MAC Filtering function enable, deny the station to access. - Allow if the Wireless MAC Filtering function enable, allow the station to access.

-You cannot change any of the values on this page.
 To update this page and to show the current connected wireless stations, click on the Refresh button.

-If the numbers of connected wireless stations go beyond one page, click the Next button to go to the next page and click the Previous button to return the previous page.
+If the numbers of connected wireless stations go beyond one page, click the Next button to go to the next page and click the Previous button to return to the previous page.